-Energy4commons is committed to bridging the gap between those who have access to electricity and those who do not have access to any source of affordable, reliable and modern energy to power their daily lives.
-We work to bring power to the powerless people of the world.
-We offer comprehensive advice to public and private institutions, communities, cooperative and non-governmental organizations so they can implement off-grid energy solutions in order to contribute to scaling up the delivery of energy products and services to the more vulnerable social sectors.
+Energy4commons is committed to closing the gap between those who can and those who cannot access affordable reliable and modern energy.
+We work to bring power to the powerless people of the world, offering comprehensive advice to public and private institutions, communities, cooperative and non-governmental organizations on how to implement off-grid energy solutions and to help scale up the delivery of energy products and services to more vulnerable social sectors.

-* We develop projects ranging from stand-alone systems to mini-grid life systems, including business and financial modelling, site selection, feasibility studies, community engagement, demand assessment, technical system design, fundraising, equipment procurement, construction, commissioning, and operation and maintenance.
+* We desing and develop projects ranging from stand-alone systems to mini-grid life systems, including business and financial modeling, site selection, feasibility studies, community engagement, demand assessment, technical system design, fundraising, equipment procurement, construction, commissioning, and operation and maintenance.

 * We help mini-grid operators to grow demand and offer business, technical and financial mentorship services in the field to small productive users of mini-grids.

 * We pilot new micro and mini-grid business models, conduct feasibility studies on financial support schemes, and manage grant programs.

 * We provide our technical knowledge to design efficiency and saving energy programs in order to insure an optimal level of energy consumption.

 Energy4commons acts as a civic and independent organization working to ensure universal access to energy, as described in the horizon 2030 framework.
 We do so by contributing to bridging the socioeconomic gap between the global North and the global South, as well as to making these communities more resilient, autonomous and productive.